-Module Class Course Course content/topics Learning outcomes Teaching/assessment category methods Principles Yr.3;1 st Compulsory Factors affecting supply and demand At the end of this module, students Teaching methods: of semester core taught and for land and building should be able to: -lectures valuation1 managed by Principles of investment Discuss the demand and supply -real case examples, site the department Stocks and shares factors that affect property visits and problem based Interest rates and investment vields in values. assignments taught and Understand the nature of managed by the REM Property market approach to valuation property investment market lecturers in the Entrepreneurial learning: Apply the appropriate theories department. and principles of investment risks
+Module Class Course category Course content/topics Learning outcomes Teaching/assessment methods Principles of valuation1 Yr.3;1 st semester Compulsory core taught and managed by the department Factors affecting supply and demand for land and building Principles of investment Stocks and shares Interest rates and investment yields in the property market Property market approach to valuation Entrepreneurial learning: At the end of this module, students should be able to: Discuss the demand and supply factors that affect property values.
+Understand the nature of property investment market Apply the appropriate theories and principles of investment risks Teaching methods: -lectures -real case examples, site visits and problem based assignments taught and managed by the REM lecturers in the department.